Subscribe today to get 3 free articles per month

 WebsiteDetails

-Grounded in his home country of Haiti and exploring the islands and South America, eating at chef Paul Toussaint’s restaurant is always a unique celebration of spice and flavour you can’t find elsewhere.
+Grounded in chef Paul Toussaint's home country of Haiti and exploring the islands and South America, eating at Kamúy is always a unique celebration of spice and flavour.
+The cooking is bold, personal, and impossible to find elsewhere in the city.

 Place-des-Arts